Trade marks are extremely important in the life sciences sector.

 In additional to a strong brand name, many pharmaceutical companies use non-traditional trade marks as part of brand protection strategies.
 Depending on the jurisdiction, non-traditional marks can include colour, shape, sound, trade dress, scent and moving images, with colour and shape marks most commonly utilised for medicinal products.
 For example, Pfizer owns registered trade marks for the 3D diamond shape and the blue colour of Viagra pills.
 However, seeking registration of such marks is not as straightforward as for word or figurative marks.
 For instance, Glaxo has tried and failed to register a particular shade of purple in respect of its inhalers and asthma treatments, with the EU courts finding that such a mark lacked distinctive character and had not, despite survey evidence submitted by Glaxo, acquired distinctiveness through use.
-Glaxo has also failed in the European courts to prevent competitor Sandoz from using the colour purple on its rival inhalers.
+Glaxo has also failed in the English High Court to prevent competitor Sandoz from using the colour purple on its rival inhalers.

 In summary, therefore, the path to market for pharmaceutical product names is a complex one and, more so than in any other industry, requires careful planning and consideration.